ec-johnston/2021GL094038/README.md

 - The Cooperative Open Online Landslide Repository is available from NASA (https://landslides.nasa.gov)
 - The TIGER/Line shapefile of land use designations is available from the US Census (http://data.census.gov).

-Relevant code for processing raw data:
+Relevant scripts for processing raw data:

-- rasterize-landslides:
+- rasterize-inventory:
 - calc-cumulative-precip: calculates up to thirty-day cumulative precipitation intensity from raw PRISM data
 - calc-antecedent-precip: calculates up to thirty cumulative antecedent precipitation intensity preceding observed landslides in the Pacific Coast states
 - calc-slope: calculates 4km slope from a 3 arc second DEM
 - calc-land-use-buffer:
-- create-dataframe
+- create-dataframe:

 ### data